shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I’m trying, but they don’t listen to me.”

 “I know.
 But hey, I got something special today.
 Some fresh venison and some spices I got from town.”
+Gra enthusiastically opened his bag of holding to him.

 “That sounds delicious.”